Online New Hire Packet

 In addition to defined benefit plans like PERF, defined contribution plans are a valuable and important tool to help Hoosiers adequately prepare themselves and their families for retirement.
 The Hoosier START 457 and 401(a) plans, like their private sector counterpart, the 401(k) plan, offer public employees a voluntary way to save for their retirement through tax deferred contributions to their own individual accounts.
 Review this important auto enrollment letter to learn more about the plan or by visiting their website.

 A college education, for you or your children, may be more than a few years away, but saving for it takes careful planning right now.
 You need a plan that’s smart, flexible, and affordable.
 CollegeChoice 529 savings plans are designed to help you save for college tuition, certain room and board costs, books, supplies, and other qualified higher education expenses.
 Learn more about CollegeChoice 529 by reviewing the information provided below or by visiting this website.

 New or returning employees are required to take the following courses: Information Resource Use Agreement (IRUA), Ethics and Preventing Workplace & Sexual Harassment.
 These are web-based training courses that need to be completed within the first two weeks of employment.
-All of the courses are located in PeopleSoft ELM and can be accessed anytime.
-The Quick Step guide below can assist you with accessing and completing these or other agency based trainings.
+All of the courses are located in SuccessFactors Learning and can be accessed anytime.
+The quick step guide below can assist you with accessing and completing these or other agency based trainings.